-By the early years of the 20th century, Palestine was becoming a trouble spot of competing territorial claims and political interests.
-The Ottoman Empire was weakening, and European powers were entrenching their grip on areas in the eastern Mediterranean, including Palestine.
-During 1915-16, as World War I was underway, the British High Commissioner in Egypt, Sir Henry McMahon, secretly corresponded with Husayn ibn 'Ali, the patriarch of the Hashemite family and Ottoman governor of Mecca and Medina.
+By the early years of the twentieth century, Palestine had become a trouble spot of competing territorial claims and political interests.
+The Ottoman Empire was weakening, and European powers were strengthening their grip on areas along the eastern Mediterranean, including Palestine.
+During 1915-1916, as World War I was underway, the British high commissioner in Egypt, Sir Henry McMahon, secretly corresponded with Husayn ibn 'Ali, the patriarch of the Hashemite family and Ottoman governor of Mecca and Medina.
 McMahon convinced Husayn to lead an Arab revolt against the Ottoman Empire, which was aligned with Germany against Britain and France in the war.
 McMahon promised that if the Arabs supported Britain in the war, the British government would support the establishment of an independent Arab state under Hashemite rule in the Arab provinces of the Ottoman Empire, including Palestine.
-The Arab revolt, led by T. E. Lawrence ("Lawrence of Arabia") and Husayn's son Faysal, was successful in defeating the Ottomans, and Britain took control over much of this area during World War I.
+The Arab revolt, led by Husayn's son Faysal and T. E. Lawrence ("Lawrence of Arabia"), was successful in defeating the Ottomans, and Britain took control over much of this area during World War I.

 But Britain made other promises during the war that conflicted with the Husayn-McMahon understandings.
-In 1917, the British Foreign Minister, Lord Arthur Balfour, issued a declaration (the Balfour Declaration) announcing his government's support for the establishment of "a Jewish national home in Palestine."
-A third promise, in the form of a secret agreement, was a deal that Britain and France struck between themselves to carve up the Arab provinces of the Ottoman Empire and divide control of the region.
+In 1917, the British foreign minister, Lord Arthur Balfour, issued a declaration (the Balfour Declaration) announcing his government's support for the establishment of "a Jewish national home in Palestine."
+A third promise, in the form of the Sykes-Picot Agreement, was a secret deal between Britain and France to carve up the Arab provinces of the Ottoman Empire and divide control of the region.

 After the war, Britain and France convinced the new League of Nations (precursor to the United Nations), in which they were the dominant powers, to grant them quasi-colonial authority over former Ottoman territories.
 The British and French regimes were known as mandates.
 France obtained a mandate over Syria, carving out Lebanon as a separate state with a (slight) Christian majority.
-Britain obtained a mandate over the areas which now comprise Israel, the West Bank, the Gaza Strip and Jordan.
+Britain obtained a mandate over Iraq, as well as the area that now comprises Israel, the West Bank, the Gaza Strip and Jordan.

-In 1921, the British divided this region in two: east of the Jordan River became the Emirate of Transjordan, to be ruled by Faysal's brother 'Abdullah, and west of the Jordan River became the Palestine Mandate.
-This was the first time in modern history that Palestine became a unified political entity.
+In 1921, the British divided this latter region in two: East of the Jordan River became the Emirate of Transjordan, to be ruled by Faysal's brother 'Abdallah, and west of the Jordan River became the Palestine Mandate.
+It was the first time in modern history that Palestine became a unified political entity.

-Throughout the region, Arabs were angered by Britain's failure to fulfill its promise to create an independent Arab state, and many opposed British and French control as a violation of their right to self-determination.
+Throughout the region, Arabs were angered by Britain's failure to fulfill its promise to create an independent Arab state, and many opposed British and French control as a violation of Arabs' right to self-determination.
 In Palestine, the situation was more complicated because of the British promise to support the creation of a Jewish national home.
-The rising tide of European Jewish immigration, land purchases and settlement in Palestine generated increasing resistance by Palestinian Arab peasants, journalists and political figures.
-They feared that this would lead eventually to the establishment of a Jewish state in Palestine.
-Palestinian Arabs opposed the British Mandate because it thwarted their aspirations for self-rule, and opposed massive Jewish immigration because it threatened their position in the country.
+The rising tide of European Jewish immigration, land purchases and settlement in Palestine generated increasing resistance by Palestinian peasants, journalists and political figures.
+They feared that the influx of Jews would lead eventually to the establishment of a Jewish state in Palestine.
+Palestinian Arabs opposed the British Mandate because it thwarted their aspirations for self-rule, and they opposed massive Jewish immigration because it threatened their position in the country.

-In 1920 and 1921, clashes broke out between Arabs and Jews in which roughly equal numbers of both groups were killed.
+In 1920 and 1921, clashes broke out between Arabs and Jews in which roughly equal numbers from both communities were killed.
 In the 1920s, when the Jewish National Fund purchased large tracts of land from absentee Arab landowners, the Arabs living in these areas were evicted.
 These displacements led to increasing tensions and violent confrontations between Jewish settlers and Arab peasant tenants.